 Stain and sealant of your choice.
 For this project I chose Minwax Wood Finish Stain in Espresso and the Minwax Fast Drying Polyurethane in Semi-Gloss.

-Metallic Paint Pen (not pictured)
+Metallic Paint Pen (pictured later)

 Avery Full Sheet Labels, 8 1/2 x 11